seek-oss/vocab/README.md

 ## Configuration

-Configuration can either be passed into the Node API directly or be gathered from the nearest _vocab.config.js_ file.
+Configuration can either be passed into the Node API directly or be gathered from the nearest _vocab.config.js_ or _vocab.config.cjs_ file.

 **vocab.config.js**